 - Focus initially on branding.
 Branding tends to be the most crucial piece of your plan and something we’ve mentioned several times already.
 Your brand must be recognizable, and you need a trustworthy name before any of the other pieces fall into place.

 - Next, focus on traffic.
 Consider the costs associated with organic traffic as well as paid traffic.
 Great branding won’t matter if you don’t have paths for your customers to reach you.

-- Finally, focus on conversion rate optimization (CRO.)
-In other words, turning visitors into buyers.
-Your brand is in place; you’ve got traffic flowing, now it’s time to convert all that traffic into paying customers.
+- Finally, focus on conversion rate optimization (CRO).
+Not to be confused with a chief revenue officer, optimizing for conversions is about turning visitors into qualified leads.
+Your brand is in place; you’ve got traffic flowing, and now it’s time to convert that traffic into paying customers.

 Now let’s look at some numbers.
 Specifically, your company’s age and revenue.
 Of course, each company is unique, with different strategies and goals, but here’s the general rule for marketing spending.

 - New companies: 12% – 20% of gross revenue